danielmarschall/filter_foundry/README.md

 Filter Foundry is a compatible replacement for Adobe Filter Factory.

 Initially written by Toby Thain ([Telegraphics](https://www.telegraphics.net/sw/)) in 2003 - 2009, the development has been continued by [Daniel Marschall](https://www.daniel-marschall.de/) ([ViaThinkSoft](https://www.viathinksoft.com/)) since 2018.
-Several advancements and improvements have been made, and a 64-bit Windows version was created.
+Several advancements and improvements have been made, such as support for 64-bit Windows, and additional color modes including 16-bit color and 32-bit color.

 ## Screenshot